Structured Content

 - Schemas define structure.
 Every structured content document is based on a schema that defines what fields are available and how they're organized.

 - The editor has two panels.
-The Navigation panel shows your content hierarchy, while the Editor area provides full-width forms for each section.
+The Navigation panel shows your content hierarchy as a tree, while the Editor area provides full-width forms for each section.

 - Changes auto-save.
-Unlike traditional forms, your content is automatically saved as you type—no save button needed.
+Your content is saved automatically as you type—no save button needed.

 - Data is delivered as JSON.
 Published content is automatically available via a JSON endpoint for your blocks to consume.